syncfusion-content/wpf-docs/wpf/Autocomplete/Single-and-multiple-Selection.md

 In token representation the control behavior of arranging the items can be done in two ways which is handled by the property [TokensWrapMode](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Controls.Input.SfTextBoxExt.html#Syncfusion_Windows_Controls_Input_SfTextBoxExt_TokensWrapMode).

-* `Wrap` - The selected items will be wrapped to the next line of the SfAutoComplete.
+* `Wrap` - The selected items will be wrapped to the next line of the AutoComplete.

 * `None` - The selected items will be arranged in horizontal layout in single line.